techidaily/site-games-able/source/_posts/avoid-the-frustration-of-game-freezes-by-overcoming-10-common-problems.md

  Another problem that can make your games keep crashing is antivirus software.
 These programs usually actively scan for suspicious files in the background.
 Occasionally, your game might crash when an innocent file is mistakenly identified as dangerous and quarantined.

- To avoid this, you can lower the level of file scanning (or disable it entirely) while gaming or switch to[security software that includes game boosters](https://www.makeuseof.com/antivirus-for-pc-gamers/) or similar add-ons.
+ To avoid this, you can lower the level of file scanning (or disable it entirely) while gaming or switch to [security software that includes game boosters](https://www.makeuseof.com/antivirus-for-pc-gamers/) or similar add-ons.
 Additionally, it's worth checking online to find the specific steps related to your antivirus program.

 ## 10 Too Many Apps and Programs Are Open in the Background